Dance Halls of Brisbane in the twentieth century: Early history

 Private dances and balls in small halls around Brisbane eventually gave way to a larger audience experience, particularly after World War I and the advent of jazz music.
 Exhibition week was one of the most popular weeks in the city's dance calendar, as rural visitors came into Brisbane for the Brisbane Exhibition held in August each year and the event was commemorated with a public holiday.
 All styles of dance were available in Brisbane and the variety of arenas available made it possible for dancers to choose the venue they could best afford to attend.
 Most venues were located near train, tram or bus stations, mostly in the inner city.
 With the advent of talking motion pictures and the popularity of film musicals throughout the 1930s, people were keen to emulate their film idols such as Fred Astaire and Ginger Rogers.
 During World War II there was likely to be somewhere to dance at least three times a week, when almost 1 million United States military personnel were stationed on the east coast of Australia during the war in the Pacific.

 Television broadcasts commenced in Australia in 1956 and began to make inroads on film attendance and to affect popular culture.
 After 1957, music changed with the advent of rock and roll and promoters brought in acts from overseas to appeal to modern tastes.
-Dance styles changed from the ballroom or modern styles featured in the 1920s and 1930s, jitterbug of the WW2 era to rock and roll of the 1950s.
+Dance styles changed from the ballroom or modern styles featured in the 1920s and 1930s, jitterbug of the World War II era to rock and roll of the 1950s.
 Some of the international acts which toured Brisbane dance halls included Buddy Holly, Bill Haley and others.
 Clubs, discos and other venues thereafter became the standard musical venue for dances.
 Many of the venues previously used for dances were demolished.